-SUMMARY OF TERMS AND CONDITIONS OF THE POST GRADUATE TRAINING AGREEMENT FOR RESIDENT/FELLOW PHYSICIAN HOUSE STAFF OF UPMCMEDICAL EDUCATION (UPMCME) -- FY15
+SUMMARY OF TERMS AND CONDITIONS OF THE POST GRADUATE TRAINING AGREEMENT FOR RESIDENT/FELLOW PHYSICIAN OF UPMC MEDICAL EDUCATION (UPMC ME) -- FY17

-Each Resident/Fellow Physician appointed and receiving training as a “House Officer” through the UPMCME must sign a contractual agreement that describes the terms, conditions, obligations and expectations concerning such appointment.
+Each Resident/Fellow Physician appointed and receiving training through the UPMC ME must sign a contractual agreement that describes the terms, conditions, obligations and expectations concerning such appointment.
 The following information provides a summary of significant aspects of that appointment and contractual agreement.
 UPMC Systemwide benefits and policies are applicable to all UPMC business units including UPMC ME, and are subject to change from time to time at the discretion of UPMC.

-Appointment Term: The House Officer is appointed to the position of Resident on the House Staff of a specific Residency Program of the UPMCME for the maximum term of one year.
-Reappointment is dependent upon Residency Program determination of the House Officer’s performance during the appointment term as being at least satisfactory.
+Appointment Term: The Resident/Fellow Physician is appointed to the position of Resident/ Fellow of a specific Residency/Fellowship Program of the UPMC ME for the maximum term of one year.
+Reappointment is dependent upon Residency/Fellowship Program determination of the Resident/Fellow Physician’s performance during the appointment term as being at least satisfactory.

-Policy and Regulatory Compliance: This appointment is subject to and contingent upon compliance with the Graduate Medical Education Policies and Procedures of the UPMCME, as well as any rules and regulations promulgated under those policies and any applicable federal, state, and local laws and regulations.
-Please see the UPMCME website www.upmc.com/gme for more information.
+Policy and Regulatory Compliance: This appointment is subject to and contingent upon compliance with UPMC and UPMC ME Policies and Procedures, as well as any rules and regulations promulgated under those policies and any applicable federal, state, and local laws and regulations.
+Please see the UPMC ME website www.upmc.com/gme for more information.

-Residency Program: The UPMCME will provide a training program consistent with the "Essentials of Accredited Residencies" adopted by the Accreditation Council on Graduate Medical Education (ACGME), or similar requirements of the American Osteopathic Association, the American Dental Association or the Council on Podiatric Medical Education (CPME) the American Society of Health-System Pharmacists (ASHP) or the American Board of Medical Specialties (ABMS) as applicable.
+Residency/Fellowship Program: The UPMC ME will provide a training program consistent with the Program Requirements of the Accreditation Council on Graduate Medical Education (ACGME), or similar requirements of the American Osteopathic Association (AOA), the American Dental Association (ADA), the Council on Podiatric Medical Education (CPME) the American Society of Health-System Pharmacists (ASHP) or the American Board of Medical Specialties (ABMS) as applicable.

-Program Services: The House Officer will perform the services required by the training program, under the supervision of the Program Director and Residency Program faculty and at a level of achievement consistent with the standards set by the Residency Program.
+Program Services: The Resident/Fellow Physician will perform the services required by the training program, under the supervision of the Program Director and Residency/Fellowship Program faculty and at a level of achievement consistent with the standards set by the Residency/Fellowship Program.

-Licensure Compliance: The House Officer will always act in conformity with applicable federal, state and local laws and regulations applicable to the practice of medicine and operation of medical facilities.
+Licensure Compliance: The Resident/Fellow Physician will always act in conformity with applicable federal, state and local laws and regulations applicable to the practice of medicine and operation of medical facilities, and all UPMC policies.

-Rotation: While assigned to a rotation at affiliated hospitals, the House Officer will comply with the policies and regulations in effect at the affiliated hospitals, specifically including without limitation HIPAA and other patient confidentiality laws, as well as all UPMC policies.
+Rotation or Educational Experience: While assigned to a rotation or educational experience at affiliated hospitals or participating sites, the Resident/Fellow Physician will comply with the policies and regulations in effect at the affiliated hospitals, specifically including without limitation HIPAA and other patient confidentiality laws, as well as all UPMC policies.

-Medical Records: The House Officer will complete in a timely fashion the medical records that are his/her responsibility.
+Medical Records: The Resident/Fellow Physician will complete in a timely fashion the medical records that are his/her responsibility.

-Defense of Claims: The House Officer agrees to cooperate with the investigation and defense by the UPMCME or its insurance carrier of any incident, claim or lawsuit which may arise in connection with patient care activities taking place during the term of this appointment, whether or not the House Officer is a named defendant.
-In the event that the House Officer is served with a summons or a subpoena pertaining to the UPMCME, or any of its affiliated entities or its other respective officers or employers, he/she will promptly notify the UPMCME Graduate Medical Education Office or the UPMC Risk Management Department.
-These obligations will survive the expiration or termination of the House Officer's appointment with UPMCME.
+Defense of Claims: The Resident/Fellow Physician agrees to cooperate with the investigation and defense by the UPMC ME or its insurance carrier of any incident, claim or lawsuit which may arise in connection with patient care activities taking place during the term of this appointment, whether or not the Resident/Fellow Physician is a named defendant.
+In the event that the Resident/Fellow Physician is served with a summons or a subpoena pertaining to the UPMC ME, or any of its affiliated entities or its other respective officers or employers, he/she will promptly notify the UPMC ME Office or the UPMC Risk Management Department.
+These obligations will survive the expiration or termination of the Resident/Fellow Physician's appointment with UPMC ME.

-Dual Employment/Moonlighting: The House Officer is required to notify his/her Department in advance of any proposed employment outside of the UPMCME, and the number of hours devoted to such employment.
-The House Officer is prohibited from working additional hours as a physician rendering patient care services elsewhere without prior approval from his/her Department, or if such dual employment would cause him/her to exceed the maximum number of work hours permitted by UPMCME’s policy on Duty Hours and the Accreditation Council for Graduate Medical Education (ACGME) regulation.
-Any failure to comply with this provision will be deemed a material breach of this Appointment Agreement, and may cause the House Officer to be subject to disciplinary action.
+Separate Employment/Moonlighting: The Resident/Fellow Physician is required to notify his/her Program Director in advance of any proposed employment outside of the UPMC ME Residency/Fellowship Program, and the number of hours devoted to such employment.
+The Resident/Fellow Physician is prohibited from working additional hours as a physician rendering patient care services elsewhere without prior written approval from his/her Program Director, or if such separate employment would cause him/her to exceed the maximum number of work hours permitted by UPMC ME’s policy on Duty Hours and the Accreditation Council for Graduate Medical Education (ACGME) regulation.
+Any failure to comply with this provision will be deemed a material breach of this Appointment Agreement, and may cause the Resident/Fellow Physician to be subject to disciplinary action.

-Pre-employment Responsibilities: The House Officer must satisfactorily complete a pre-employment test to rule out the use of non-approved substances under applicable UPMC polices and practices supporting a drug and alcohol free work environment.
-The House Officer must also satisfactorily complete employment, reference, criminal history and other standard UPMC background checks under applicable UPMC policies and practices.
+Pre-employment Responsibilities: The Resident/Fellow Physician must satisfactorily complete a pre-employment test to rule out the use of non-approved substances under applicable UPMC policies and practices supporting a drug and alcohol free work environment.
+The Resident/Fellow Physician must also satisfactorily complete employment, reference, criminal history, child abuse and other standard UPMC background checks under applicable UPMC policies and practices.

 FINANCIAL SUPPORT AND BENEFITS

-PGY- Financial Support: The House Officer's annual financial support can be found on the UPMCME website for the specific PGY appointment each appointment year and will be payable bi-weekly through direct deposit into the House Officer’s bank account.
-If the House Officer accepts an assignment during which he/she is supported financially or paid by another institution, a grant, or a fellowship, etc., he/she will not receive financial support from the UPMCME for that period.
+PGY- Financial Support: The Resident/Fellow Physician's annual financial support can be found on the UPMC ME website for the specific PGY appointment each appointment year and will be payable bi-weekly through direct deposit into the Resident/Fellow Physician’s bank account.
+If the Resident/Fellow Physician accepts an assignment during which he/she is supported financially or paid by another institution, a grant, or a fellowship, etc., he/she will not receive financial support from the UPMC ME for that period.

-Health and Dental Insurance: The House Officer is eligible for individual or family health insurance programs offered under the UPMCME group plans.
-The health insurance benefit begins on the resident/fellow’s first recognized day of training in the residency/fellowship program.
-The House Officer will pay any applicable premiums by payroll deduction.
+Health and Dental Insurance: The Resident/Fellow Physician is eligible for individual or family health insurance programs offered under the UPMC ME group plans.
+The health insurance benefit begins on the Resident/Fellow Physician’s first recognized day of training in the residency/fellowship program.
+The Resident/Fellow Physician will pay any applicable premiums by payroll deduction.

 Short Term Disability: Benefits are available for a maximum of 26 weeks of total disability during a rolling 12 month period.

-Long Term Disability: Long-term disability insurance is available after a disability extends beyond 180 days.
-The program provides a monthly benefit of 60% of basic monthly financial support up to a maximum of $15,000 per month.
+Long Term Disability: Long-term disability insurance is available after a disability extends beyond 26 weeks.
+The program provides a monthly benefit of 60% of the UPMC base salary, up to a maximum of $15,000 per month.
 Maximum benefit amount may vary based on employee classification.
 Coverage becomes effective on the first day of the month following employment.

-Life Insurance: The House Officer is provided basic term life and accidental death and dismemberment (AD&D) insurance coverage equal to his/her base annual salary.
+Life Insurance: The Resident/Fellow Physician is provided basic term life and accidental death and dismemberment (AD&D) insurance coverage equal to his/her UPMC base annual salary.
 (S)he may purchase additional protection for her/himself and eligible family members.

-Savings Plan: The House Officer is permitted to contribute to the Savings Plan on a pretax and/or after-tax basis up to the annual IRS limits.
-UPMCME matches a portion of your contributions.
+Savings Plan: The Resident/Fellow Physician is permitted to contribute to the Savings Plan on a pretax and/or after-tax basis up to the annual IRS limits.
+UPMC ME matches a portion of your contributions.

-The Resident and Fellow Assistance Program (RFAP) provides a confidential resource to House Officers who may be experiencing personal problems.
-The RFAP will help to identify and explore alternative solutions to problems that may be emotional, financial, legal, marital or substance related.
+The Resident and Fellow Assistance Program (RFAP) provide a confidential resource to Resident/Fellow Physicians who may be experiencing personal problems.
+The RFAP will help to identify and explore alternative solutions to problems that may be emotional, financial, legal, and marital or substance related.

-While on a regularly scheduled 24-hour call at hospitals within the UPMCME, a subsidy for evening meals will be provided along with availability of an on-call room with housecleaning services.
+While on a regularly scheduled 24-hour call at certain hospitals within the UPMC ME, a subsidy for evening meals will be provided along with availability of an on-call room with housecleaning services.
 Meal subsidies vary by the individual Hospital/Program Policy.